The Louvre in Paris illuminated at night

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

-With program approval, students are allowed to count no more than 9 credits of graduate coursework from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of graduate coursework from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 No credits from a UW–Madison undergraduate degree are allowed to count toward the degree.

-With program approval, students are allowed to count no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students are allowed to transfer no more than 9 credits of coursework numbered 300 or above taken as a UW–Madison University Special student.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

-Upon entering the department, students are each assigned a faculty advisor with whom they will work (in most cases) until they have completed all the requirements for the M.A.
+Upon entering the department, students are each assigned a faculty advisor with whom they will work (in most cases) until they have completed all the requirements for the MA.
 Students who wish to change advisors should speak to the Director of Graduate Studies for French.
-Within two months of completing the requirements for the M.A., students are requested to choose the Chair of their Prelims Committee, who may be but need not be the same as the originally assigned advisor; students’ evolving research interests, among other factors, may warrant a change.
+Within two months of completing the requirements for the MA, students are requested to choose the Chair of their Prelims Committee, who may be but need not be the same as the originally assigned advisor; students’ evolving research interests, among other factors, may warrant a change.
 The Chair of their Prelims Committee assists students with the process of preparing for the preliminary examination.
 Until the students complete the last preliminary examinations, they should work with their originally assigned advisor in regards to all matters other than the content and scope of the prelims (for instance: choice of classes, etc.).
 Upon completion of the preliminary exams, the chair of the student’s dissertation proposal committee, to be set up by the student in consultation with faculty, usually becomes the advisor, but a change of director is also possible at that time.

 Students consult their advisor at least three times a year: once in September to become acquainted and address any issues related to the start of the academic year; a second time later in the fall, before course registration for the spring, in order to discuss course selection; and a third time in the spring, before course selection for the fall.
 Students are encouraged to contact their advisor concerning any academic problems or issues that may arise, and to engage with their advisor on an ongoing basis about their own short- and long-term concerns, plans, and interests.
 Advisors will mentor their advisees as well as attending to administrative functions like course selection and requirements.
 Advisors will actively participate in the end-of-the-year assessment of all graduate students.
 Additional information and clarification about requirements can be obtained from the Director of Graduate Studies for French or the Graduate Coordinator.